 5. Where we transfer and store personal information

-From time to time we may process (or ask or permit a third party to process) your personal information outside of the European Economic Area (EEA) where local laws may not provide legal protection for your information in the same way as is applicable in the EEA.
+If you are resident with the UK or EEA, from time to time we may process (or ask or permit a third party to process) your personal information outside of the UK or European Economic Area (EEA), where local laws may not provide legal protection for your information in the same way as is applicable in the EEA.

 For example, when you book a trip, we will need to provide your information to local accommodation or service providers.
 In other cases, we may need to share your information with an overseas service provider such as our local partners who host you during your safari experience, the provider of a cruise or experience train journey.

-The personal data that we collect from you will also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+The personal data that we collect from you will also be processed by staff operating outside the UK or EEA who work for us, one of our suppliers or a sub-contractor of our suppliers.
 This includes staff involved in, among other things, providing support services.

 6. Security of your personal information